Imagine This Growing up With My Brother John Lennon – a Book Review

 Cars killed too many members of the Lennon clan.
 It all started with John and Julia’s mom being hit by a car while walking to the bus stop after a visit with John.
 She was never to be seen again.
-And John and Julia weren’t to know of their mother’s demise until sometime later.
+John and Julia weren’t to know of their mother’s demise until sometime later.
 It was hidden from them.
 Why?
 They weren’t told the truth.
 They weren’t invited to the funeral.
-And they weren’t allowed to grieve.
+They weren’t allowed to grieve.

 And later, Yoko did the same, unbeknownst to John.